 November, December, January & February

-April, May, early June, September & early October
+April, May, September & October

 You can find great deals on flights, cars and accommodations during the shoulder season.
 Attractions are open and there will not be as much traffic on the roads or at the sites.

 Irish weather is unpredictable all year-long.
 On any given day, be it December or July, you might experience four seasons of weather.
 This is all a part of Ireland’s charm (I promise it is).

 When to go to Ireland